grapa-dev/grapa/docs-src/docs/cli_integration.md

    - Windows: Use your preferred tool to extract the `.zip` file.
 3. (macOS/Linux) Make the binary executable: `chmod +x grapa`
 4. Move the binary to a directory in your PATH (e.g., `/usr/local/bin`) or add its location to your PATH.

+> **Note:** Grapa requires macOS 15.0+ (Apple Silicon only).
+Intel Macs are no longer supported due to Apple's discontinuation of Intel Mac support in macOS 15.0.

 ## Option 2: Build from Source